What Is a Vehicle Service Contract?

 Are vehicle service contracts scams?

-Vehicle service contracts aren’t all scams, but there are scam companies out there selling fake warranties.
-For tips to avoid extended auto warranty scams while you’re shopping, check out our article on how to avoid car warranty scams.
+Not all vehicle service contracts are scams, but fake warranty offers do exist.
+The safest approach is to verify the provider, read the contract and make sure the company is clear about coverage and exclusions.
+For more tips to avoid extended auto warranty scams while you’re shopping, check out our article on how to avoid car warranty scams.

 What benefits come with vehicle service contracts?

 Most vehicle service contracts offer free towing and roadside assistance.
-Some may also include rental car reimbursements, trip expense reimbursements (which can cover your hotel and meals if you break down 100+ miles from home) and free oil changes.
+Some may also include rental car reimbursements, trip expense reimbursements (which can cover your hotel and meals if you break down 100 or more miles from home) and free oil changes.

 Can I transfer a vehicle service contract?

 Not all vehicle service contracts are transferable when you sell your car.
-To transfer the contract, you usually need to contact your warranty provider and fill out the required paperwork.
+To transfer a policy, you usually need to contact your warranty provider and fill out the required paperwork.
 There may also be a small transfer fee involved.

 How do I cancel a vehicle service contract?